Information around the vaccination against the coronavirus SARS-CoV-2.

-The 2nd booster vaccination should be given at the earliest 3 months after the 1st booster vaccination with an mRNA vaccine in groups of people at risk of health problems.
-Personnel in medical and nursing facilities should receive the 2nd booster vaccination after 6 months at the earliest.
+- Persons aged 5 years and older with immunodeficiency: The 2nd booster vaccination should be given at the earliest 3 months after the 1st booster vaccination with an mRNA vaccine.

 Individuals in the above groups who have experienced a SARS-CoV-2 infection after the 1st booster vaccination are not recommended to receive another booster vaccination.

 Currently, the vaccination can be claimed in most medical practices and private doctors.
 Vaccination is also offered by company physicians in some cases.
 In addition, qualified pharmacists may also vaccinate against COVID-19.
 You can find participating pharmacies in your area here https://www.mein-apothekenmanager.de/ .